 How our skin specialists can help with improving the appearance of scars

-Our dermatologists know that successful scar treatment requires a significant amount of expertise and skill combined with the ability to offer you a wide range of options from medical and surgical therapies to lasers.
+Our dermatologists know that successful scar treatment requires a significant amount of expertise and skill combined with the ability to offer you a wide range of treatment options.

 What are scars?

 Scars in the skin can develop for a number of reasons:

 Scar formation after a wound is a normal process whereby the body tries to repair damage by laying down new collagen.

 Sometimes this process develops in an abnormal way leading to thickened hard and irritable red scars (keloid) or depressed and indented scars.

 Most types of scarring can be improved by blending them with the surrounding skin and make them less noticeable.

 Treatments can be performed on new and old scars but treating scars early in their development is often preferable and more successful when trying to remodel the new collagen as it is forming.